Italosayan/super-dan/Project_Setup/README.md

 Bookings paper:
 https://dl.acm.org/doi/10.1145/3292500.3330744

-Inception:
+Leassons learned at booking:

-Product team produces ideas, hypotheses, business cases, etc
+* INCEPTION: MACHINE LEARNING AS A SWISS KNIFE FOR PRODUCT DEVELOPMENT

-Booking project examples:
+Product team produces ideas, hypotheses, business cases, etc Booking project examples:
 Indicate how flexible a user is with respect to the destination of their trip